trailofbits/testing-handbook/content/docs/crypto/wycheproof/wycheproo_example.md

 ```

 This function reads the JSON file and converts the relevant attributes from hex strings to bytes.
-Since the specific AES-GCM implementation allows only for IV to be in a specific range we filter the test groups based on the accepted IV size.
+Since the specific AES-GCM implementation allows only for IV to be in a specific range, we filter the test groups based on the accepted IV size.
 Wycheproof provides us with a total of 283 test vectors for the specified parameters.

 ## 2. Write the Testing Harness

 After parsing the testing vectors, writing a testing harness is the next step.
 One can integrate the Wycheproof test vectors into the existing framework if a testing framework already exists.
 Notably, the testing framework should be flexible enough to expect that certain test vectors should fail, as some test vectors are specifically designed such that a correct implementation should raise an error and refuse to validate.
-We will demonstrate a simple example of how to write a testing harness to check encryption and decryption of the AES-GCM implementation.
+We will demonstrate a simple example of writing a testing harness to check the encryption and decryption of the AES-GCM implementation.

 ### Testing Harness for Encryption